kamahen/pykythe/README.md

 * Follow the instructions for building `kythe` (including installing Bazel).

-* Following the instructions at
+* Follow the instructions at
   [Kythe - getting started](https://github.com/google/kythe#getting-started )
   to download the latest tarball from the
   [Kythe repository](https://github.com/google/kythe/releases) and copy the binaries